OpenCilk/www.opencilk.org/src/doc/users-guide/convert-a-c++-program.md

 - Typically, you will start with a serial C or C++ program that implements the basic functions or algorithms that you want to parallelize.
-You will likely be most successful if the serial program is correct to begin with\!
+You will likely be most successful if the serial program is correct to begin with!
 Any bugs in the serial program will occur in the parallel program, but they will be more difficult to identify and fix.
 - Next, identify the program regions that will benefit from parallel